victorp24/elderaid/README.md

   * After verification for elders, there are two dashboard views:
     * Pre-partnership, where the elder can view closest youths by location and send invites
     * Post-partnership, where the elder and youth have connected
-  * After verification for youths, there are also two dashboard views:
+  * After a verification process for youths, there are also two dashboard views:
     * Pre-partnership, where the youth can see a list of invites from elders and accept one
     * Post-partnership, where after the acceptance the youth and elder are connected
+  * Following a match, the matching partners will be able to view each other's contact information.
   * On the profile customization page, the user (both elder and youth) can customize their personal information and add a profile picture.

 <p align="left">